Ema0898/OctoPOS_AgentSystem3/README.md

 #### Agent System 2.0
 This is the Agent System second version, it uses a distributive approach.
 Currently, this version gives errors in the compilation process.

 To enable this, follow the previous steps until you reach the 'Os configuration' main menu.
 Go to the 'Resource Allocation and Accounting' and press the space bar in the 'Use one SystemClaim per tile for system services' option, exit this menu.
 Go to the 'Agent System' menu and press the space bar in the 'Enable Agent System 2.0 Support', enable all the new option  by pressing the space bar.
-Finally exit the menu and save the file, as you did in the Agent System 1.0 configuration.
+Finally, exit the menu and save the file, as you did in the Agent System 1.0 configuration.

 #### Agent System 3.0
 This is the Agent System third version, at this moment, it uses the Agent System 1.0 as a base and implements a monitoring interface over it.